jessepharrison/jessepharrison.github.io/_posts/2021-03-05-phyloseq-chipster.md

 ### What does it look like?

 The toolbox comes with an example workflow for 16S rRNA gene sequencing data, on which I also base the following snapshots showing some of the tools in action.
-Here's just a handful of the things we can do (for the purposes of this text, I'm focusing on pretty pictures!).
+Here's just a handful of the things we can do (for the purposes of this text, I'm focusing on pretty pictures...).

 We can generate several useful images, such as prevalence plots that can help with data processing and tidying.
 That part of the tool set is based on [this excellent paper](https://f1000research.com/articles/5-1492/v2) by Callahan and co-workers.